apacheignite/documentation/data-grid/jcache.md

 [block:callout]
 {
   "type": "warning",
   "body": "If batch operations (such as `IgniteCache#putAll`, `IgniteCache#invokeAll` and etc) are performed in parallel then keys should be ordered in the same way to avoid deadlock.
 Recommend to use TreeMap instead of HashMap.
-It guarantees consistent ordering and allows to avoid deadlock.
-For example, these two operations can lead to deadlock if executed concurrently: \n\n`// Only keys are listed for simplicity.`\n`putAll(1, 2, 3);`\n`putAll(4, 3, 2);`\n\nHere keys 2 and 3 are reordered and it's possible that they will wait for each other forever."
+It guarantees consistent ordering and allows to avoid deadlock."
 }
 [/block]